freenas/freenas-docs/userguide/shell.rst

 Type :command:`exit` to leave the session.

-Using the default shell prevents access to any of the other |web-ui|
-menus.
-Use :ref:`tmux` as the |web-ui| shell to open, detach, and reattach multiple shell sessions.
+Clicking other |web-ui| menus closes the shell session and stops commands running in the shell. :ref:`tmux` provides the ability to detach shell sessions and the reattach to them later.
+Commands continue to run in a detached session.

 .. note:: Not all shell features render correctly in Chrome.
    Firefox is the recommended browser when using the shell.